oils-for-unix/oils/doc/proc-func.md

 <div id="toc">
 </div>

+## Tip: Start Simple

-## Tip: You don't have to use either
+Before going into detail, here's a quick reminder that you don't have to use **either** procs or funcs.
 YSH is a language that scales both down and up.

-You can start with **neither** procs or funcs, just a list of plain commands:
+You can start with just a list of plain commands:

     mkdir -p /tmp/dest
     cp --verbose *.txt /tmp/dest

 Then copy those into procs as the script gets bigger:

-    proc build {
+    proc build-app {
-      make
+      ninja --verbose
     }

     proc deploy {